kyle2277/POX-router/README.md

 # CSE 150 Final Project: POX router
 ## Overview
-This project was developed as the final project for CSE 150 - Intro to Computer Networks at UCSC.
+This project was developed as a final project for CSE 150 - Intro to Computer Networks at UCSC.
+The goal of this project is to implement forwarding rules in the control plane of a software-defined enterprise network.
+The network is simulated in Mininet and the controller uses the POX framework to communicate with 6 simulated OpenFlow switches.

+Please read the [project writeup](https://github.com/kyle2277/POX-router/blob/2c642c553e1e4c6778bdafee9bf06c803fdd6108/final_project_writeup.pdf) for detailed information regarding the network topology, forwarding rules, and testing methodology.

 ## Requirements
 * Mininet